If you've blocked our ad, please consider unblocking it.

 This graphic is found with the rest of the Interrupt Save graphics, as it was in Game & Watch Gallery.
 They still wanted to do a Very Hard difficulty for the Classic Mode, but alas, it was never finished.

-Each of the five starting games will load a partially programmed classic very hard mode.
+Each of the five starting games will load a partially programmed Classic Very Hard mode.
 Only the save interrupt was implemented.
-It is still possible to display the graphic for each game by using the Gameshark codes listed below.
-All games will behave exactly like Game B.
+It is still possible to display the graphic for each game by using the below Gameshark codes, though all games will behave exactly like Game B.

 Early Title Screen